Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Before Arriving for Your Procedure

 You can print and fill out the Enterography Questionnaire before arriving to speed the registration process.
-You can also print and fill out the MRI Questionnaire and the MRI and Pregnancy form, if applicable, before arriving to speed the registration process.
+You can also print and fill out the MRI Questionnaire and the MRI and Pregnancy form, if applicable, from the Pre-Registration Questionnaire page before arriving to speed the registration process.

 You should not eat or drink anything for eight hours before your exam start time, unless instructed to do so by your physician.
 Please take any medications as usual.